 Partly as a result of the rising influence of skate culture and partly as an antidote to classic (read: occasionally boring) plain versions, low-key logos and motifs have begun to appear at every price point.

 While tees featuring sleek photography and images of pop culture heroes can both get a pass if done right, to ensure maximum wearability, go for simple takes featuring brand names.

 If you’re gunning to up your style credentials, seek out streetwear brands like Volcom, Stüssy, Supreme, Huf or Undefeated.
-Or for something that riffs on the skate trend with a premium edge, look to Givenchy, Kenzo and A.P.C., which have all tried their hand at kickflip cool this season.
+Or for something that riffs on skatewear with a premium edge, look to Givenchy, Kenzo and A.P.C., which have all tried their hand at kickflip cool this season.